 Strategic planning activities within NASA's Science Mission Directorate (SMD) and several National Science Foundation (NSF) divisions draw heavily on reports issued by the National Research Council (NRC), particularly those from the Space Studies Board (SSB).
 Principal among these SSB inputs is identification of priority science and missions and facilities in the decadal science strategy surveys.
 The first true decadal strategy for the field of solar and space physics, The Sun to the Earth-and Beyond: A Decadal Research Strategy in Solar and Space Physics, was published in 2003.
 That comprehensive study reviewed relevant research and applications activities, listed the key science questions, and recommended specific spacecraft missions and ground-based facilities and programs for the period 2003-2012.
-Supplemented by several subsequent SSB studies-for example, A Performance Assessment of NASA's Heliophysics Program (2009); Distributed Arrays of Small Instruments for Solar-Terrestrial Research: Report of a Workshop (2006); Plasma Physics of the Local Cosmos (2004); Exploration of the Outer Heliosphere and the Local Interstellar Medium: A Workshop Report (2004); and The Role of Solar and Space Physics in NASA's Space Exploration Initiative (2004)-the 2003 survey report provided key guidance for the SMD's solar and space physics (called heliophysics at NASA) programs and NSF's related atmospheric and geosciences programs during the first decade of the 21st century.
+Supplemented by several subsequent SSB studies-for example, A Performance Assessment of NASA's Heliophysics Program (2009); Distributed Arrays of Small Instruments for Solar-Terrestrial Research: Report of a Workshop (2006); Plasma Physics of the Local Cosmos (2004); Exploration of the Outer Heliosphere and the Local Interstellar Medium: A Workshop Report (2004); and The Role of Solar and Space Physics at NASA's solar and space physics (called heliophysics at NASA) programs and NSF's related atmospheric and geosciences programs during the first decade of the 21st century.